Passed

 Who benefits

-Haitian nationals currently in the United States without legal status who would gain temporary work authorization and protection from deportation if the underlying bill passes.
-Haitian communities and diaspora organizations in the U.S. who have advocated for TPS designation.
-Immigration attorneys and legal aid organizations who would see increased demand for TPS-related services.
-Employers who hire Haitian workers and would gain a legal workforce.
-Members of Congress who support the underlying bill and want a floor vote on it.
+Haitians currently in the United States without legal status who would gain temporary protection from deportation and work authorization under TPS.
+Haitian communities and diaspora organizations in the U.S. Employers who hire Haitian workers and would gain a legally authorized workforce.
+Immigration attorneys who assist TPS applicants.
+The minority party, which gains guaranteed floor time under the equal-debate provision.

 Who is hurt